Soil washout can result in empty space beneath your concrete slab, unable to support it. This can lead to cracks and sinking over time.

 If part of the concrete slab is supported by soils and other sections are not, the unsupported pieces may crack away from the other section and result in unlevel concrete.

 The Basement Doctor of Cincinnati can inspect the condition of your concrete slab during an on-site estimate.
-Call us today to schedule a free quote in Hamilton, Fairfield, Mason, West Chester and surrounding areas.
+Call us today to schedule a free quote in Dayton, Cincinnati, Hamilton and surrounding areas.

 Different types of soil have different load-bearing capacities.
 When a soil's load-bearing capacity is exceeded, the soil will compact and settle.